keomouny/API_SNCF/README.md

 ### Langages:

 1. Python

 ## How to used it

 1. Clone this project `git clone url`
 2. Move to the cloned directory `cd folder_project`
+3. do: sudo python3 setup.py install
+4. then: start_api_sncf